MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 1. In the Modify Asset window, use the drop-down the **State** field to select **Dependency**.

 1. Select **Update**.

-    >[!NOTE]In this Case you choose Dependency, because the asset is Infrastructure that is owned by a third party but is part of your attack surface because it directly supports the operation of your owned assets.
+    > **Note:** In this Case you choose Dependency, because the asset is Infrastructure that is owned by a third party but is part of your attack surface because it directly supports the operation of your owned assets.

 1. Go back to Inventory by selecting **X** in the top right and create a new Search.